$\Xi NN$ three-baryon force from SU(3) chiral effective field theory: A femtoscopic study: Introduction

 \section{Introduction}

-Three-baryon forces (3BFs) play a crucial role in understanding the properties of hypernuclei.
-For instance, the impact of $\Lambda NN$ 3BF on hyperneutron matter was reported in Ref.~\cite{PhysRevLett.114.092301}, where the $\Lambda NN$ 3BF was modeled as a two-pion exchange (TPE) plus phenomenological repulsive term.
-More recently, lattice simulations of hyperneutron matter revealed the effect of $\Lambda NN$ and $\Lambda\Lambda N$ 3BFs, which are defined under the pionless effective field theory (EFT)~\cite{TONG2025825,Tong_2025}.
+Three-baryon forces (3BFs), though not directly measurable and inherently scheme-dependent, are essential for understanding hypernuclear phenomena.
+One notable example is the inclusion of a $\Lambda NN$ 3BF, modeled as a two-pion exchange (TPE) plus phenomenological repulsive term, in calculations of hyperneutron matter~\cite{PhysRevLett.114.092301}.
+More recently, lattice simulations of hyperneutron matter revealed the effect of $\Lambda NN$ and $\Lambda\Lambda N$ 3BFs, which are defined under the pionless effective-field theory (EFT)~\cite{TONG2025825,Tong_2025}.

 To systematically investigate the meson-exchange contributions to 3BFs beyond pionless picture, SU(3) chiral EFT~\cite{10.3389/fphy.2020.00012} serves as a suitable framework, currently formulated up to next-to-next-to-leading order (N$^2$LO)~\cite{HaidenbauerEPJA2023}.
 At N$^2$LO in SU(3) chiral EFT, leading 3BFs emerge, and a general framework was proposed for deriving the corresponding potentials~\cite{PhysRevC.93.014001}.
 This framework has been applied to derive $\Lambda NN$ 3BF, the role of which was investigated in light hypernuclei~\cite{Le2025,PhysRevLett.134.072502} and hyperneutron matter~\cite{Gerstung2020}.
 See a recent review~\cite{haidenbauer2025abinitiodescriptionhypernuclei} for the \textit{ab initio} description of hypernuclei.
 A natural extension would be its application to the strangeness $S = -2$ sector, although no such studies have been carried out to date.